 We also worked with a Cyber Security Firm, immediately after the attack to ensure that our systems were safe to go live again.
 They helped us through a complete source code analysis & vulnerability assessments on our systems & reviewed the overall security of our services before restoring them.

 We did that step by step to restore the most critical services first & the rest later.
 Accordingly, after ensuring its safety, we did an immediate security review on our Payment & Payout Processing System & restored it on the 3rd of April 2022.
-We kept our Merchant Portal partially under maintenance until they completed the security review.
-(We will entirely restore the Merchant Portal after the full security review.)
+We kept our Merchant Portal partially under maintenance until they completed the security review & fully restored it on 6th April 2022 after the security review.

 What was the legal action taken?